dfinity/awesome-internet-computer/README.md

 - [B3Wallet](https://github.com/B3Pay/b3-wallet) - A decentralized wallet supporting multiple blockchains, including Ethereum, Bitcoin, and ICP.
 - [Chain Fusion Signer](https://github.com/dfinity/chain-fusion-signer) - A canister that does nothing but sign transactions for use on other blockchains.
 - [ic-pub-key](https://github.com/dfinity/ic-pub-key) - A TypeScript library for client-side key derivation on ICP.
+- [ic-pub-key](https://crates.io/crates/ic-pub-key) - A Rust library for client-side key derivation on ICP.

 ### Bitcoin